 Take your iPhone (or CDs if you’re kicking it old school) and go for a drive, a walk, a run, a bike ride, or whatever equivalent.
 Or perhaps find a quiet room, a deserted field on a nice day, or any other comfort place that you can think of.
 In fact, do all of these examples and more as you listen to your soundtrack and visualize scenes from your script that you’ve conjured during the trailer creation process and through your many movie screenings.

 Let your mind wander.
-Pay attention to the road if you’re driving, yes, but let your mind wonder.
-It’s easy enough even when you’re simply driving to the store, driving to work, mowing the lawn, etc. Let your mind wonder as you ponder your story and see it develop through your mind’s eye after being fed with all of these visuals and music.
+Pay attention to the road if you’re driving, yes, but let your mind wander.
+It’s easy enough even when you’re simply driving to the store, driving to work, mowing the lawn, etc. Let your mind wander as you ponder your story and see it develop through your mind’s eye after being fed with all of these visuals and music.

 You’re writing.
 You may not have the pen, pencil, or keyboard in play… but you are writing.

 You see, you’ve now created a process that feeds on creativity and visualization, paired with the cinematic teaming of sight and sound.
 Because the mind works how it works, this jump starts that creative mind.